Jansuk/aircnc/README.md

-# aircnc
+#aircnc
-Projeto resultado da Semana OmniStack #9
+Project result from OmniStack Week #9

-* Foi realizada uma cobertura em vídeo desta semana: https://www.youtube.com/watch?v=_orDi_yBkmY&list=PLMdYygf53DP6yWhsqkG8Rv6ORh3QeWz0l&index=2
+* A video was produced for this week: https://www.youtube.com/watch?v=_orDi_yBkmY&list=PLMdYygf53DP6yWhsqkG8Rv6ORh3QeWz0l&index=2
-* Este projeto não foi refatorado e foi feito na correria por conta da concorrência com a produção dos vídeos.
-Sugiro não utilizar como benchmark.
+* This project was not refactored and was done in a rush due to competition with video production.
+I suggest not using it as a benchmark.